 Where kittens are stray or abandoned and you do not know the background of the kittens, it is important to seek professional veterinary advice first.
 The veterinarian can tell you more about the state and age of the kittens and how best to proceed.

-When hand-rearing is being considered, it is important to remember three things.
+With hand-rearing, it is important to remember three things.

 - It may not be ethical to hand-rear a kitten with severe problems, and it is important to seek advice from a veterinarian in these cases.

 - Hand-reared kittens do not receive the natural feline experiences that they would from their mother, and so are more at risk of behavioral problems later in life.
 This might make them hard to look after or re-home as adults.

 - Hand-rearing is extremely hard work – the kittens will require full-time dedication and commitment.

 If you’re still keen to go ahead and take care of the kittens, then read on.
 If not, consider reaching out to a local shelter for help.